-Dw values for Tc, Re and Mo on TK202 Resin, at varying NaOH concentrations.
+$\rm D{\rm w}$ values for Tc, Re and Mo on TK202 Resin, at varying NaOH concentrations.
 Tc data taken from Cieszykowska et al.

-Ideally the NaOH concentration should be between 5 and 7M NaOH during load and rinse, as Tc (and Re) retention is highest while Mo retention is very low.
+Re) retention is highest while Mo retention is very low.

-As mentioned before, MoO_4^{2} itself is a kosmotropic anion.
-Accordingly, increasing its concentration will lead to higher Tc (and Re) retention in ABS systems like the TK2O2 Resin, as shown below.
+As mentioned before, MoO42- itself is a kosmotropic anion.
+Accordingly, increasing its concentration will lead to higher Tc (and Re) retention in ABS systems like the TK202 Resin, as shown below.
 A distinct increase of the Tc retention with increasing amounts of Mo is observed.